scottandrewlepera/netlify-buttondown-11ty/README.md

 ## Important caveats

 - This demo relies on Eleventy v2.x, which has the Edge plug-in included.
 This plug-in was removed in version 3.0, so this demo will not work if you upgrade from 2.x.
+You can also try using this [drop-in replacement](https://github.com/scottandrewlepera/eleventy-edge-plugin-shrinkwrapped).
 - This is not true user authentication, but a lightweight integration.
 There are no passwords involved, just a lookup to confirm an email is  subscribed to your Buttondown list.
 - Usage may subject your website to GDPR data protections.
 It's up to you to figure this out.
 - Netlify edge function invocations and Buttondown API calls may be metered or throttled, so applying the lookup and/or cookie check to your entire site is not recommended.
 Instead, limit the cookie check to the areas of your site that have subscriber-only content, and never use the lookup function for anything other than the lookup form target.

 ## Requirements